webdriverio/i18n/de/docusaurus-plugin-content-docs/current/api/_webdriverBidi.md

 custom_edit_url: https://github.com/webdriverio/webdriverio/edit/main/packages/wdio-protocols/src/protocols/webdriverBidi.ts
 ---

-Diese Protokollbefehle werden basierend auf der aktuellen [WebDriver Bidi](https://w3c.github.io/webdriver-bidi/) Spezifikation generiert.
-Um das Protokoll für Ihren Test zu aktivieren, stellen Sie sicher, dass Sie `webSocketUrl: true` in Ihren Capabilities gesetzt haben.
+These protocol commands are generated based on the current living [WebDriver Bidi](https://w3c.github.io/webdriver-bidi/) specification.
+To enable the protocol for your test make sure to have `webSocketUrl: true` set in your capabilities.

-:::caution Mit Vorsicht verwenden!
+:::caution Use with Caution!

-Die Browserunterstützung ist nicht garantiert und Schnittstellen können sich in Zukunft ändern.
-Der Standard wird derzeit entwickelt und Browserhersteller werden diese Funktionen nach ihrem eigenen Zeitplan hinzufügen.
+Browser support is not guaranteed and interfaces can change in the future.
+The standard is currently under development and browser vendors will add these capabilities based on their own timelines.

 :::

-Letztes Update: Sat Apr 26 2025 17:10:07 GMT-0700 (Pacific Daylight Time)
+Last Updated: Sat Apr 26 2025 17:10:07 GMT-0700 (Pacific Daylight Time)

 ---